 Bias: Right, Conspiracy, Pseudoscience, Fake News

-Notes: The National Enquirer is an American supermarket tabloid published by American Media Inc (AMI) that was founded in 1926.
-The Enquirer openly acknowledges that it will pay sources for tips, a practice generally disapproved of by the mainstream press.
 The National Enquirer is well known for publishing outrageous and sometimes fake news stories.
 One could even say that they are the original fake news media outlet that profits by selling fake news.
 While most news on their website is not fake, the majority however, is sensationalized gossip that is not well sourced to credible information.
-The Enquirer has a right leaning bias as they openly support President Trump.
-They have failed numerous fact checks such as this one.
+A sample headline reads: Hillary Clinton: White House Dream Is Over!
+In this article they claim Clinton has 6 months to live, which is patently false.
+Here is the cover of the magazine:

 We signed the Pro-Truth Pledge: